 - The salinity of seawater is about 3.5% and it freezes at about -1.9°C.

 - As ice forms in the sea, the salt cannot form part of the ice crystal so the ice is almost pure water.
 The salt that is rejected forms brine beneath the ice and becomes more and more salty until it becomes so dense that it sinks, displaces less dense seawater that moves to the surface.
 This is why seawater at Antarctica is very salty.

-Density – In this activity, students are introduced to the concept of density.
+Density – students are introduced to the concept of density.
 They calculate the volume of various materials to determine and then rank their densities.

-Floating eggs – In this activity, students investigate water density by floating an egg in fresh water and salt water.
+Floating eggs – students investigate water density by floating an egg in fresh water and salt water.

-Investigating sea water – In this activity, students investigate some of the properties of seawater.
+Investigating sea water – students investigate some of the properties of seawater.

-Water temperature – In this activity, students look at what happens when hot and cold water meet.
+Water temperature – students look at what happens when hot and cold water meet.

 Video from Khan Academy showing the hydrogen bonding for liquid water.